agrc/api.mapserv.utah.gov/README.md

 #### Startup Routine

 Start the firebase emulators from the developer project.
+This also starts the self [service website](http://localhost:5173/).

-> ![TIP]
+> [!TIP]
 > If you want to work with the self service website, duplicate the `./src/developer/.env` file to `./src/developer/.env.local` and add the firebase project settings.

 ```sh